ShortestPathLab/pf-algo-viz/docs/README.md

+2024-11-29

+The PF-Algo-Viz project is complete and this repository is now retired.
+[PostHoc](https://posthoc.pathfinding.ai) is a followup project which re-implements and extends many of the ideas originally developed as part of PF-Algo-Viz.
+Please check out that application and our associated [repository](https://github.com/ShortestPathLab/posthoc-app) for the latest news and updates

+-Dan

+--

 # Debugging Visualiser for Pathfinding Search

 This app can be used to visualise and debug pathfinding algorithms independent of any specific context.
 At a minimal level, all it needs is a json file `search trace` which is nothing but sequence of events that occurred in the execution of the pathfinding algorithm.